NIHAJ-RARBA/Finger-Tracking-and-Counting/README.md

 This project provides a computer vision-based finger tracking and counting system using MediaPipe and OpenCV.

+Originally built a be part of a MicroController Project to set/unset traps numbered 1-5.
+Excluded in revised project plans.

 ## Prerequisites

 - Python 3.10 (required for compatibility)